mistriel/recruitment-java-exam/README.md

 # Hello dear Candidate
-Welcome to users
-Although this is a "working" application - there are many caveats and malpractices embedded within the code.
+This is a "working" Demo application that intentionally implements malpractices and caveats that are embedded within its code.
 Our goal today is to walk through those pinpoints discuss & fix them during an online screen sharing session.

 > The session might be recorded for evaluation purpose only.